 UNSSC online courses are designed to deliver maximum learning outcomes through carefully chosen high-quality learning materials.
 Our facilitated online courses combine self-paced study modules with applied learning components, such as case studies, interactive exercises, and collaborative group work, specially tailored to the needs of the professional interested in deepening their knowledge on a particular subject matter.

 Participants will benefit from live moderated webinars which feature valuable inputs from renowned subject matter experts and allow real-time dialogue with high-level speakers.
 Webinar recordings are made available to ensure that participants have a flexible and seamless learning experience.

 An expert facilitator guides and assists participants throughout the course, and provides real-time feedback on activities and exercises.
 Our user-friendly social online learning platform provides participants with the opportunity to connect with peers from diverse organizational backgrounds, fostering peer-to-peer learning.

 UNSSC online courses give learners the opportunity to complete activities when it best fits their schedule.
 Participants are largely free to determine their own weekly study plan.
 Lasting five weeks and demanding six hours of study per week, UNSSC online courses incorporate the same high academic rigour as any UNSSC face-to-face programme.

-- Week 1 provides an introduction to the vision and principles of the 2030 Agenda, as well as the concept and evolution of policy coherence for sustainable development, explains vertical and horizontal coherence as well as the different mechanisms that enhance policy coherence across the policy cycle.
+- Week 1 provides an introduction to the vision and principles of the 2030 Agenda, the concept and evolution of policy coherence for sustainable development, and focuses on how far we have come in our commitment and the urgency to act now.

 - Week 3 focuses on the importance of policy coherence at national, regional, and international levels and discusses examples of policy coherence for sustainable development.